calvin-mcd/ampersand-ec/README.md

 [Link](http://www.keyboard-layout-editor.com/#/gists/8dab2e8f328350c2c207f04be2b3e7d4)

-various plate files had been made and are available as kicad files and dxfs.
+There is currently only one naevies switch plate (7u, ansi, split right shift) available.
+More can be made available on request.

 ## To do